VenturousStudios/Unreal-Engine-5-Extra-Documentation/Docs/Character/CharacterMovementComponentAsync.md

 ### Synopsis

-The `FCharacterMovementComponentAsyncInput` class is designed to process and simulate character movement asynchronously.
+The `FCharacterMovementComponentAsync` class is designed to process and simulate character movement asynchronously.
 This approach is particularly beneficial in networked games or scenarios with high computational demands, as it allows for more responsive and accurate character movements.

 ### Responsibilities